mrnotsoevil/chatterbox-rvc-server/README.md

 Warmup (not counted) + 5 tests, lower is better.

+Tested input: `This is a test sentence for benchmarking.`

 | Device | Avg     | Min     | Max     |
 |--------|---------|---------|---------|
 | GPU    | 2.386s  | 2.214s  | 2.631s  |